pingcap/docs-cn/QUICKSTART.md

 ## About TiDB

-TiDB is a distributed open source SQL database and supports the best features of both traditional RDBMS and NoSQL.
-TiDB is compatible with MySQL and features in infinite horizontal scalability, strong consistency, and high availability.
-The goal of TiDB is to serve as a one-stop solution for online transactions and analysis.
+TiDB (The pronunciation is: /’taɪdiːbi:/ tai-D-B, etymology: titanium) is a Hybrid Transactional/Analytical Processing (HTAP) database.
+Inspired by the design of Google F1 and Google Spanner, TiDB features infinite horizontal scalability, strong consistency, and high availability.
+The goal of TiDB is to serve as a one-stop solution for online transactions and analyses.

 ## About this guide